 Puerto Rico came under United States sovereignty pursuant to the Treaty of Paris of 1898.
 Puerto Ricans have been citizens of the United States since 1917.
 In 1950, the United States Congress authorized Puerto Rico to draft and approve a Constitution, which was drafted by a popularly elected constitutional convention, approved in a special referendum by the people of Puerto Rico, amended and ratified by the United States Congress, and subsequently approved by the President of the United States in 1952.
 The Constitution of Puerto Rico provides for the separation of powers of the executive, legislative and judicial branches of government.

-The current Governor, Wanda Vázquez Garced, was sworn into office on August 7, 2019 for a term ending on January 2021.
+The current Governor, Pedro R. Pierluisi, was sworn into office on January 2, 2021for a term ending in January 2025.
 The Legislative Assembly consists of a Senate and a House of Representatives, the members of which are elected for four-year terms.

 The people of Puerto Rico are citizens of the United States but do not vote in Presidential elections and are represented in Congress by a non-voting Resident Commissioner.
 Most federal taxes, except those such as Social Security and Medicare taxes, are not levied in Puerto Rico.